zowe/docs-site/docs/extend/extend-desktop/mvd-conda.md

 is important to make it easy to get the most out of Zowe.

-Package management as a concept generally provides a way to find packages such as plugins, check and possible co-install dependencies the package has, and ultimately install the desired package.
+Package management as a concept generally provides a way to find packages such as plugins, check and possibly co-install dependencies the package has, and ultimately install the desired package.
 Post-install, management tasks such as upgrading and uninstalling are common.

 Conda is one such package manager, and if you are familiar with apt, yum, or npm, you will find